 Legends about the forest violet

-Violet is among the favorite flowers of small and large.
-It grows in the forests, meadows, gardens and parks.
-The forest violet is named “shy flower” because it hides in the grass its characteristic tiny and aromatic form.
-In antiquity, it was used to fill the marriage bed, and the great Shakespeare had a weakness to the violet, which is why he is present in his poems.
+Violet is among the favourite flowers of small and large.
+It grows in forests, meadows, gardens and parks.
+The forest violet is named “shy flower” because it hides in the grass.
+In antiquity, it was used to fill the marriage bed, and the great Shakespeare had a weakness to the violet, which is why they are present in his poems.
 There are many interesting legends about violets.

-There is a tradition that describes the violets as a symbol of suffering and mourning, and at the same time wisdom and affection.
+There is a tradition that describes the violets as a symbol of suffering and mourning, as well as wisdom and affection.
 It’s about the relationship of the flower with Golgotha.
-It is believed that the first appearance of the colors is at the foot of the cross of Jesus Christ.
-Grows in its most traditional purple color.
+It is believed that the first appearance of the colour is at the foot of the cross of Jesus Christ.
+They grow in the most traditional purple colour.
 In France, however, white violets are considered a symbol of purity, sincerity and innocence, and are said to be divine because they have touched the Virgin’s garment.

 Violets, according to another legend, reflected the love between Josephine and Napoleon.
-Their love was revived from their first meeting, and he attracted her with a gesture of bouquet of blue violets.
-Napoleon’s approach to her beloved was delightful thanks to the bouquet-shaped violets in the form of her first letter of name.
-This small gift of beautiful colors has become a tradition and a testimony to their feelings.
+Their love was revived from their first meeting, and he attracted her with a gesture of a bouquet of blue violets.
+Napoleon’s approach to his beloved was delightful thanks to the bouquet of violets in the shape of the first letter of her name.
+The small gift of beautiful colours has become a tradition and a testimony to their feelings.
 Josephine received a similar bouquet from her husband every year.
 After her death, she ordered the whole litter of small flowers to be sown on her grave.

-Garden Violet is widely found in mythology.
-According to one of the legends, Aphrodite bathed in a mountain lake and at that moment she noticed a few men who are appetizingly watching her naked exquisite body.
-She frightened her not to hurt her or force her and asked Zeus to punish them properly.
+Garden Violet are widely found in mythology.
+According to one of the legends, Aphrodite bathed in a mountain lake and at that moment she noticed a few men who are appetisingly watching her naked exquisite body, she asked Zeus to punish them properly.
 He made a decision to turn them into flowers that looked like a face with clear eyes and lips.
-This is the reason why sometimes they turn to the forest flower called “kokrche”.
-Although some like him like a smiling girl’s face.
+This is the reason why sometimes they turn to the forest flower called “kokrche”, also known as a smiling girl’s face.

 Violet – Growing and Care

-You must be so precise about growing violets as with your children.
+You must be very precise when growing violets.
 Although they are not among the capricious plants, they are small, fragile and impose some basic rules to donate with beautiful dyes.
 You will be grateful for a long flowering (almost year-round for some species) if you make little effort for the environment and their way of life.

-Violets are a bit demanding in terms of where you will lay them, even though they are resistant to many atmospheric influences.
-You may find it difficult to choose a plot in the garden because they prefer indirect sunlight.
-It is best to grow in half-shade, but in no case a full shade.
+Violets are a bit demanding in terms of where they lay, even though they are resistant to many atmospheric influences, you may find it difficult to choose a plot in the garden because they prefer indirect sunlight.
+It is best to grow in half-shade but in no case a full shade.
 The most optimal option that can be provided is sunshine during the cooler parts of the day and a shadowy shade during the rest of the day.
-The harsh morning sun tends to cause the beautiful colors to burn.
+The harsh morning sun tends to cause the beautiful colours to burn.

 The soil must be prepared in advance.
 Quality drainage, humus and nutrients are required.
 For growing in boxes or some type of baskets, the container should be at least 30 – 40 cm deep.
-Again, he must meet the same conditions.
-You can enrich the soil with rotten leaves, but this must happen before planting.
-Add one or two compost shovels in planting for extra benefit.
+Again, they must meet the same conditions.
+You can enrich the soil with rotten leaves, but this must happen before planting or one or two compost shovels in planting for extra benefit.

 Seeding and breeding

-Sowing seeds is highly recommended to be done in the early autumn.
-If you plant for the first time, you can buy them from florist shops.
-In case you want to breed one of your rare species – gather the seeds yourself.
-It is important to monitor the seed boxes and to do so at the right time.
-Summer is the period of readiness for their spreading – seed boxes gradually begin to open.
+Sowing seeds is highly recommended to be done in early autumn.
+If you are plating for the first time, you can buy them from florist shops.
+If you want to breed one of your rare species – gather the seeds yourself.
+It is important to monitor the seedboxes at the right time.
+Summer is the period of readiness for their spreading – seedboxes gradually begin to open.
 Collected seeds must be stored in paper and planted in autumn.
 Place them at a distance of 10-15 cm and keep the soil well moistened.

-October is the best month for sowing a permanent place.
-After planting, germinating and strengthening, you can leave more stable plants and the remaining seedlings take it out and dilute it.
+October is the best month for sowing a permanent placing.
+After planting, germinating and strengthening, you can leave more stable plants and take the remaining seedlings out and dilute them.
 If you want to stimulate the formation of new buds and new leaves, cut the plant to 6-7 cm after the first flowering.

 Irrigation should be done frequently and in moderate amounts.
-In the growing season, more careful monitoring and precision is required with regard to watering.
-Violet is a moisture-loving plant, which means that no drought should be allowed in any season.
-Summer, of course, requires more irrigation, but winter should not dry up.
+In the growing season, more careful monitoring and precision are required with regard to watering.
+Violets are moisture-loving plants, which means that no drought should be allowed in any season.
 Generally speaking, the plant grows best in moderately moistened soil.
-This task may sound a bit difficult to implement.
-To make it easier, use sensors.
+This task may sound a bit difficult to implement, so in order to make it easier, you can use sensors.
 They measure moisture in the soil and show the value.
 This can help control irrigation.
 If you are a bit more experienced, it is also a “simple eye”.

 10 valuable tips for growing violets